All Ceylon Makkal Congress

-The All Ceylon Makkal Congress (அகில இலங்கை மக்கள் காங்கிரஸ்; සමස්ත ලංකා මහජන කොංග්රසය Samasta Lanka Muslim Kongrasaya) is a registered political party in Sri Lanka.
+The All Ceylon Makkal Congress (அகில இலங்கை மக்கள் காங்கிரஸ்; සමස්ත ලංකා මහජන කොංග්රසය Samasta Lanka Mahajana Kongrasaya) is a registered political party in Sri Lanka.
 It was founded in 2005 by Rishad Bathiudeen.
 Since 2020, the All Ceylon Makkal Congress has been a constituent party of the Samagi Jana Balawegaya (SJB).

 History

 Sri Lanka Muslim Congress (SLMC) member Rishad Bathiudeen was elected as a United National Front (UNF) MP, of which the SLMC was a member, at the 2001 parliamentary election.
 He was re-elected in the 2004 parliamentary election.
 However, the UNF was defeated by the newly formed United People's Freedom Alliance (UPFA) at the election.
 After the election, differences arose amongst the SLMC MPs as to whether they should join the UPFA government.
 SLMC MP Hussein Ahamed Bhaila defected to the UPFA on 18 May 2004.
 The SLMC suspended three MPs; M. N. Abdul Majeed, Rishad Bathiudeen and Bhaila; over their opposition to the leadership of Rauff Hakeem.
 The SLMC began disciplinary proceedings against the three MPs and party activist M. Inamullah.
 The quartet were expelled from the SLMC on 30 May 2004.
-The expelled MPs began legal proceedings to regain their SLMC membership, but on 30 July 2004 the Supreme Court announced that it had reserved judgement on the case.
+The expelled MPs began legal proceedings to regain their SLMC membership, but on 30 July 2004 the Supreme Court announced that it had reserved judgement in the case.

-On 30 October 2004, Abdul Majeed and Badhiutheen, together with another dissident SLMC MP, Ameer Ali, were appointed non-cabinet ministers in the UPFA government.
-Abdul Majeed, Ali and Badhiutheen were expelled from the SLMC on 23 March 2005 for accepting the ministerial positions.
+On 30 October 2004, Abdul Majeed and Bathiudeen, together with another dissident SLMC MP, Ameer Ali, were appointed non-cabinet ministers in the UPFA government.
+Abdul Majeed, Ali and Bathiudeen were expelled from the SLMC on 23 March 2005 for accepting the ministerial positions.
 Another legal battle ensued and on 1 July 2005 the Supreme Court ruled that the three MPs expulsion from the SLMC was invalid.
 The dissident SLMC MPs founded a new political party, the All Ceylon Muslim Congress (ACMC), later in 2005.
-In January 2007 Badhiutheen was promoted to the cabinet whilst Bhaila became a deputy minister; Abdul Majeed and Ali remained non-cabinet ministers.
+In January 2007 Bathiudeen was promoted to the cabinet whilst Bhaila became a deputy minister; Abdul Majeed and Ali remained non-cabinet ministers.
 Abdul Majeed rejoined the Sri Lanka Freedom Party in 2007.